RBVI/ChimeraX/README.md

 ## Building ChimeraX

-Building ChimeraX can be challenging because it depends on more than 50 third party libraries and packages.
+[Building ChimeraX](https://www.cgl.ucsf.edu/chimerax/docs/devel/building.html) can be challenging because it depends on more than 50 [third party libraries and packages](https://www.rbvi.ucsf.edu/chimerax/docs/devel/dependencies.html).
 We recommend using a prebuilt ChimeraX from the [downloads page](https://www.rbvi.ucsf.edu/chimerax/download.html) instead.
 If you develop your own ChimeraX plugins they can be used with a prebuilt ChimeraX using the [toolshed install](http://www.rbvi.ucsf.edu/chimerax/docs/user/commands/toolshed.html#install) command.

-[Instructions for building ChimeraX](https://www.cgl.ucsf.edu/chimerax/docs/devel/building.html) on different operating systems are in the Programming Manual.